Shujaat Khan

-Shujaat Husain Khan (born 19 May 1960) is one of the most acclaimed North Indian musicians and sitar players of his generation.
+Shujaat Husain Khan (born 19 May 1960) is a North Indian musician and sitar player.

-He belongs to the Imdadkhani gharana, also called Etawah gharana school of music.
+He belongs to the Imdadkhani gharana, also known as the Etawah gharana school of music.

 He has recorded over 100 albums and was nominated for a Grammy Award for Best World Music Album for his work with the band Ghazal with Iranian musician Kayhan Kalhor.
 He also sings frequently.
 His style of sitar playing, known as 'gayaki ang', is imitative of the subtleties of the human voice.

 Early life

-Born in Kolkata in 1960, Shujaat Khan is the son of legendary sitar player Ustad Vilayat Khan and Monisha Hazra.
+Born in Kolkata in 1960, Shujaat Khan is the son of sitar player Ustad Vilayat Khan and Monisha Hazra.
 Shujaat Khan's musical career began at the age of three when he began practicing on a specially made small sitar.
-By the age of six, he was recognized as a child prodigy and began formal performances.
-He had privilege of being influenced by great artists like Ustaad Amir Khan (singer), Pandit Bhimsen Joshi, Vidushi Kishori Amonkar and many more.
+By the age of six, he began formal performances.
+He had was influenced by great artists such as Ustaad Ustaad Amir Khan, Pandit Bhimsen Joshi, Vidushi Kishori Amonkar and many more.

-He has musical pedigree that extends back to seven generations: his grandfather, Ustad Enayat Khan; his great-grandfather, Ustad Imdad Khan; and his great-great-grandfather, Ustad Sahebdad Khan - all leading artists and torchbearers of the Imdadkhani gharana with its roots from Naugaon from Uttar Pradesh, India.
+His grandfather, Ustad Enayat Khan; his great-grandfather, Ustad Imdad Khan; and his great-great-grandfather, Ustad Sahebdad Khan were musicians and torchbearers of the Etawah gharana with its roots from Naugaon from Uttar Pradesh, India.
 His forefathers lived in Saharanpur, Agra, Etawah, Varanasi, Indore, Kolkata, Gouripur (now in Bangladesh), Delhi, Lucknow, Mumbai, Shimla and Dehradun.
 He has a brother, sitarist Hidayat Khan and two sisters Sufi singer, Zila Khan and Yaman Khan.
 Shujaat Khan is married to Parveen Khan and their son Azaan also is a music composer.